ALADIN-$\alpha$ -- An open-source MATLAB toolbox for distributed non-convex optimization: Preliminaries

 \subsection{Standard and bi-level ALADIN}

-ALADIN solves convex and non-convex optimization problems in form of \eqref{eq:sepProb} in a distributed fashion.
+ALADIN solves convex and non-convex optimization problems~\eqref{eq:sepProb} in a distributed fashion.
 A simplified flow chart of standard ALADIN is sketched in \autoref{fig:flowchart}.
-Rougly speaking, ALADIN can be described as a mix between ADMM and a Sequential Quadratic Programming (SQP) combining distribution computation from ADMM with fast convergence properties and guarantees from SQP~\cite{Houska2016}.
-Similar to ADMM, ALADIN adopts a parallel step---i.e., several NLPs are solved locally and in parallel minimizing local objective functions $f_i$ (plus augmentation terms $a_i$ accounting for coupling to other subsystems) subject to local constraints $g_i$ and $h_i$, cf. \autoref{sec:ALADINdet}.
-Since these NLPs are very similar in ALADIN and ADMM, both algorithms share the same computational complexity in this step.
-Sensitivities such as gradients, Hessians and Jacobian matrices of the local problems are evaluated locally in the next step of ALADIN.
-These sensitivities are collected in a coordination QP adopted from~SQP methods.
-Note that the coordination QP is equality-constrained and strongly convex (under certain regularity assumptions)---thus it can be reformulated as a linear system of equations.
-The primal and dual solution vectors of this coordination QP iare broadcasted to the local subproblems and the next ALADIN iteration starts.
+ALADIN combines ideas from ADMM and Sequential Quadratic Programming (SQP) combining distributed computation from ADMM with fast convergence properties and guarantees from SQP.\cite{Houska2016} Similar to ADMM, ALADIN adopts a parallel step---i.e., several NLPs are solved locally and in parallel to minimize local objective functions $f_i$ together with augmentation terms

+These terms account for the coupling between the subproblems.
+Here, $\Sigma_i \in \mathbb R^{n_{xi} \times n_{xi}} \succ 0$ are scaling matrices and $z_i \in \mathbb R^{n_{xi}}$ encodes the influence of other subproblems.
+Moreover, local non-convex constraints are considered in each subproblem $i \in \mathcal{S}$.
+Since these subproblem-specific NLPs are similar in ALADIN and ADMM, both algorithms share the same computational complexity in the local step.
+Sensitivities such as the gradients of the local objective $\nabla f_i(x_i)$, Hessian approximations $\tilde B_i$ and Jacobian matrices $(\nabla g_i,\nabla h_i)$ of the local constraints are evaluated locally.
+These sensitivities are combined in a sparse coordination QP adopted from~SQP methods.
+Note that the coordination QP is equality-constrained and strongly convex (under certain regularity assumptions)---thus it can be reformulated as a system of linear equations.
+The primal and dual solution vectors of this coordination QP are broadcasted to the local subproblems and the next ALADIN iteration starts.
+The algorithm terminates once the norm of the violation of the constraint \eqref{eq:consCnstr} and the stepsize are both sufficiently small.